-- guidance concerning revenues, research and development expenses and general and administrative expenses for 2012; - the sufficiency of existing resources to fund our operations for at least the next 12 months; - our capital requirements and needs for additional financing; - the initiation, design, enrollment, progress, timing and scope of clinical trials and development activities for our drug candidates and potential drug candidates conducted by ourselves or our partners, such as Amgen Inc., including the anticipated timing for initiation of clinical trials and anticipated dates of data becoming available or being announced from clinical trials; - the results from the clinical trials and non-clinical and preclinical studies of our drug candidates and other compounds, and the significance and utility of such results; - anticipated interactions with regulatory authorities regarding the clinical development of CK-2017357 and the potential outcomes of such interactions: - our anticipated filing of an investigational new drug application ("IND") for CK-2127107 with the U.S. Food and Drug Administration ("FDA"); - our and our partners', such as Amgen's, plans or ability to conduct the continued research and development of our drug candidates and other compounds; - our plans to seek one or more strategic partners to develop and commercialize CK-2017357 and CK-2127107 and our smooth muscle myosin inhibitors; - · our expected roles in research, development or commercialization under our strategic alliances, such as with Amgen; - the properties and potential benefits of, and the potential market opportunities for, our drug candidates and other compounds, including the potential indications for which they may be developed; - the sufficiency of the clinical trials conducted with our drug candidates to demonstrate that they are safe and efficacious; - our receipt of milestone payments, royalties, reimbursements and other funds from current or future partners under strategic alliances and sponsored research arrangements, such as with Amgen; - our ability to continue to identify additional potential drug candidates that may be suitable for clinical development; - · our plans or ability to commercialize drugs with or without a partner, including our intention to develop sales and marketing capabilities; - the focus, scope and size of our research and development activities and programs; - the utility of our focus on the cytoskeleton and our ability to leverage our experience in muscle contractility to other muscle functions; - our ability to protect our intellectual property and to avoid infringing the intellectual property rights of others; - expected future sources of revenue and capital; - losses, costs, expenses and expenditures; - · future payments under loan and lease obligations and equipment financing lines; - · potential competitors and competitive products; - retaining key personnel and recruiting additional key personnel; - · expected future amortization of employee stock-based compensation; and - the potential impact of recent accounting pronouncements on our financial position or results of operations.
+- guidance concerning revenues, research and development expenses and general and administrative expenses for 2012; - the sufficiency of existing resources to fund our operations for at least the next 12 months; - our capital requirements and needs for additional financing; - the initiation, design, conduct, enrollment, progress, timing and scope of clinical trials and development activities for our drug candidates and potential drug candidates conducted by ourselves or our partner, Amgen Inc., including the anticipated timing for initiation of clinical trials, anticipated rates of enrollment for clinical trials and anticipated dates of data becoming available or being announced from clinical trials; - the results from the clinical trials and non-clinical and preclinical studies of our drug candidates and other compounds, and the significance and utility of such results; - our plans to seek one or more strategic partners to develop and commercialize our skeletal sarcomere activators, such as tirasemtiv and CK-2127107: - our anticipated filing of an investigational new drug application ("IND") for CK-2127107 with the U.S. Food and Drug Administration ("FDA"); - · our and Amgen's plans or ability to conduct the continued research and development of our drug candidates and other compounds; - our expected roles in research, development or commercialization under our strategic alliances, such as with Amgen; - the properties and potential benefits of, and the potential market opportunities for, our drug candidates and other compounds, including the potential indications for which they may be developed; - the sufficiency of the clinical trials conducted with our drug candidates to demonstrate that they are safe and efficacious; - our receipt of milestone payments, royalties, reimbursements and other funds from current or future partners under strategic alliances and sponsored research arrangements, such as with Amgen; - our ability to continue to identify additional potential drug candidates that may be suitable for clinical development; - · our plans or ability to commercialize drugs with or without a partner, including our intention to develop sales and marketing capabilities; - the focus, scope and size of our research and development activities and programs; - · the utility of our focus on the cytoskeleton and our ability to leverage our experience in muscle contractility to other muscle functions; - · our ability to protect our intellectual property and to avoid infringing the intellectual property rights of others; - · expected future sources of revenue and capital; - losses, costs, expenses and expenditures; - future payments under loan and lease obligations and equipment financing lines; - potential competitors and competitive products; - · retaining key personnel and recruiting additional key personnel;

+- · expected future amortization of employee stock-based compensation; and - the potential impact of recent accounting pronouncements on our financial position or results of operations.